shelter pets in need

 Each order helps pets in need

 Did you know that cat allergies are twice as common as dog allergies?
-If you've always wanted to adopt a feline friend but suffer from cat allergies, these cat breeds are great for you.
+If you've always wanted to adopt a feline friend but suffer from cat allergies, these cat breeds are great.

-A hypoallergenic cat breed is a special breed of cat that presents a low risk of causing an allergic reaction to their human.
+Hypoallergenic cat breeds are considered a low risk of causing an allergic reaction to their human.
 This means that they have fewer allergens than most cats.

-What an allergic person actually reacts to are the proteins found in the cat's skin and saliva.
-When the cat grooms itself, it spreads flakes of its skin into the air, which lands on the skin and other things in the room.
-They are then breathed into the respiratory tracts of nearby humans.
+What an allergic person reacts to are the proteins in the cat's skin and saliva.
+When the cat grooms itself, its skin flakes, and dander flies into the air, which lands on the skin and other things in the room.
+This outgoing dirt is then breathed into the respiratory tracts of nearby humans.

-A person who’s allergic will have a reaction, but doctors don’t know why some people are allergic to cats and others aren’t.
+A person who’s allergic will react, but doctors don’t know why some people are allergic to cats and others aren’t.
 By the way, a cat doesn't have to be in the house for this to happen.
 The allergenic proteins are potent for months after a cat has left the premises.

-One of these proteins is the fel d 1 protein (all cats produce this protein), and the two cats that have less of this protein than other cats are the Siberian and Balinese.
+One of these proteins is the Fel d1 protein (all cats produce this protein), and the two cats that produce less of this protein than other cats are the Siberian and Balinese.
 Male cats have also turned out to produce three to five times less protein after they have been neutered, causing fewer allergic reactions.

 Someone wrote that cats are angels with fur, and it’s very true.
 They are beautiful but mysterious and otherworldly.
 A person knows that their dog loves them.
 Their cat?
 Who knows?
 Who cares?
 The cat sticks around and is a source of pleasure.

-As one Pickles cartoon put it, Roscoe the dog watches his person feed and take care of him every day and thinks the human must be a god.
+As one Pickles cartoon put it, Roscoe, the dog, watches his person feed and take care of him daily and thinks the human must be a god.
 When Muffin the cat notices how her person takes care of her, she thinks that she, the cat, must be a god.

-Here is a list of some cute hypoallergenic cats for people with allergies:
+Here is a list of some cute cats for people with allergies:

-This cat reminds people of the old-fashioned apple-head Siamese cat with its darker points on paler fur.
-In the past the Balinese was chunkier and had a much longer coat than the Siamese cat.
-Now, it’s much leaner though it still has a long coat and bushy tail.
+This cat reminds people of the old-fashioned apple-head Siamese cat with darker points on paler fur.
+In the past, the Balinese were chunkier and had a much longer coat than the Siamese cat.
+Now, it’s much cleaner, though it still has a long coat and bushy tail.

-Its claim to being one of the hypoallergenic cats is that it doesn’t shed much and has a single coat which feels silky when touched.
-It has a lovely, wedge-shaped head, brilliantly blue eyes and large pointed ears.
-Like the Siamese, it comes in seal point, lilac point, chocolate point and blue point types.
+It doesn’t shed much and has a single coat that feels silky when touched.
+It has a lovely, wedge-shaped head, brilliantly blue eyes, and large pointed ears.
+It comes in seal point, lilac point, chocolate point, and blue point types.

 This small, frolicsome cat likes few things better than to be the object of its human's attention.
 It is affectionate and loves to play.
 Fetch is just about its favorite game.

-The Cornish Rex comes in many colors and doesn’t shed its curly fur, and produce fewer allergens than other breeds.
+The Cornish Rex comes in many colors, doesn’t shed its curly fur, and produces fewer allergens than other breeds.
 Perfect for humans with cat allergies!

-Sphynx cats are curious, sweet-natured but very energetic, this medium-sized to large cat resembles the Cornish Rex, but it’s hairless or at most has a fine down over its body.
-It is well-muscled, with huge bat ears and is available in many colors and patterns.
-It has a characteristic pot belly, hearty appetite and a loud voice.
+Sphynx cats are curious and sweet-natured but very energetic; this medium-sized to large cat resembles the Cornish Rex, but it’s hairless or, at most, has a fine down over its body.
+It is well-muscled, with huge bat ears, and is available in many colors and patterns.
+It has a characteristic pot belly, a hearty appetite, and a loud voice.

-Sphynx cats need to be with their humans, likes to perform and doesn’t do well when left alone for long stretches.
+Sphynx cats need to be with their humans, like to perform, and don’t do well when left alone for long stretches.
 They produce fewer allergens compared to other cat breeds.
-Great for people who wants clingy cats and people with allergies.
+Great for people who want clingy cats and people with allergies.

 This robust but elegant cat is unusual among cat breeds people are unlikely to get allergies from.
-It has a thick, double coat whose hairs lie at a 45 degree angle.
-That means that if a person traces a pattern into the coat with their finger, it will stay there until it is smoothed away.
+It has a thick, double coat with hairs at a 45-degree angle.
+That means if a person traces a pattern into the coat with their finger, it will stay there until it is smoothed away.